-In addition, you need to verify that the following patches, or their later versions, are installed on the system.
+In addition, you need to verify that the following patches are installed on the system.
 The procedure following the table describes how to check these requirements.

 Note: There may be more recent versions of the patches listed installed on the system.
 If a listed patch is not installed, then determine whether a more recent version is installed before installing the version listed.